Policy on Withdrawal and Resignation

 Students are encouraged to contact their advisors and their academic deans before resigning.
 Resignations can impact financial aid, veteran’s benefits, international student standing, eligibility for varsity athletics, and on-campus housing.

 Students may resign without grade penalty if they resign no later than the posted withdrawal deadline (See Academic Calendar).
-As with course withdrawal, a student may resign after the posted withdrawal dealing (See Academic Calendar) only under unusual circumstances, such as serious illness of the student, serious illness or death of a member of the student’s immediate family, or being called to active military service.
+As with course withdrawal, a student may resign after the posted withdrawal deadline (See Academic Calendar) only under unusual circumstances, such as serious illness of the student, serious illness or death of a member of the student’s immediate family, or being called to active military service.

 If on the effective date of the resignation is after the posted withdrawal deadline and the student is failing in over half of the total course hours (where total course hours exclude any grades of W previously recorded for the term), the number of hours reported as failing will be assigned grades of WF and will be used in calculation of the student’s term and cumulative GPA.
 The hours reported as passing will be assigned grades of W and will not be counted in the term or cumulative GPA at Auburn University.
 If the student is passing half or more of the total course hours (excluding any grades of W previously recorded for the term), the student will receive grades of W on all course hours and these grades will not enter into the calculation of the student’s Auburn GPA.